-- 1 Cash and cash equivalents is lower than expected due to higher than expected expenses.
-Cash and cash equivalents limited as to use higher than expected due to unexpected Employee Retention Credit (ERC) refund. - 2 Accounts receivable higher than expected due to timing of member payments. - 3 Prepaid expenses lower than expected due to timing of disbursements. - 4 Capital asset purchases lower than forecasted based on the needs of the Organization.

-Accumulated depreciation was lower than forecasted due to lower capital asset purchases. - 5- Fair value of investments higher than expected due to market performance.
-Realized and unrealized gain/loss activity is not forecasted. - 6 Accounts payable lower than expected due to timing of disbursements.
+- 1 Cash and cash equivalents is higher than expected due to lower than expected expenses.
+Cash and cash equivalents limited as to use higher than expected due to timing of planned expenditures. - 2 Accounts receivable higher than expected due to timing of member payments. - 3 Capital asset purchases lower than forecasted based on the needs of the Organization.
+Accumulated depreciation and depreciation expense was lower than forecasted due to lower capital asset purchases. - 4- Fair value of investments higher than expected due to market performance.
+Realized and unrealized gain/loss activity is not forecasted. - 5 Accounts payable and accrued expenses higher than expected due to timing of disbursements. - 6 Finance lease liability higher than forecasted due to management evaluation of lease versus purchase decisions.
+These items are not forecasted.